 When you’re stuck with a seemingly-impossible problem, the best way to get unstuck is to shift your perspective.
 The authors, Benjamin Zander and Rosamund Stone Zander, are a conductor and therapist respectively.
 In this book, they combine their skills, knowledge and experience into 12 practices that you can use to see new possibilities and bring them to life.
-In The Art of Possibility summary, we’ll outline these possibility principles and how to apply them to transform your results and relationships.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In The Art of Possibility summary, you will learn these possibility principles and how to apply them to transform your results and relationships.

 Mastering The Art of Possibility